jshum/blog/README.md

 5. 2013-02-06: added a tldr.html page which is quite nice.
 6. 2013-05-08: fixed the search problem by adding a "blog".concat(item.url || item.link)
 7. 2012-05-12: changed from pagination to landing page.
 Switched color scheme, successfully installed theme dinky and played around with it.
+8. 2013-11-12: fixed search problem by removing the "blog" concat thing

 ## TODO
 1. switch to disqus for commenting. *DONE*